komsan-k/CPS/977-352-2026/transportstion-5-0/README.md

 - Strongly aligned with **Transportation 5.0, Society 5.0, and Industry 5.0** curricula
 - Prepares engineers for **human-centered and sustainable mobility systems**

----

-**Author / Course Use:**
-This README is suitable for textbooks, lecture notes, laboratory introductions, and CPS/ITS course repositories.